EmulatorJS/emulatorjs-chrome-extension/README.md

 <br>
 <h2>How To</h2>

+(It's easy once you get used to it)

 First, make a copy of this repository (Make it private if you want) or download it. do not change any of the files!

 You can specify the icon in `manifest.json`.